dacci/moget/README.md

           Run a second pass moving the index (moov atom) to the beginning of the file --worst
-          Choose the lowest quality stream when multiple streams are found -h, --help
+          Choose the lowest quality stream when multiple streams are found --skip-bytes <LEN>
+          Skip LEN bytes from the beginning of each segment -h, --help
           Print help
   -V, --version